Auto-Focus vs Fixed-Focus¶

 Do neither of those apply to you?
 If so, just pick at random.
 Either will work for you most likely.

 Fixed-Focus (FF) is best here.
 Fixed-Focus is best for handling high-vibration environments.

-Auto Focus uses an electromagnet to move a magnet that is mounted to a free-moving lens.
-So in high-vibrations, the vibrations are stronger than the electromagnetic force - and the lens vibrates all over the place - causing blurry/weird/”jello” images/video.
+Auto-Focus uses an electromagnet to move a magnet that is mounted to a free-moving lens.
+In high-vibrations this electromagnetic force is overpowered and the lens vibrates all over the place, causing blurry/weird/”jello” images/video.

 Examples of high-vibration installations include mounted to a: